Are Life Jackets Required On Kayaks In Florida

 What Safety Equipment Should A Kayaker Always Carry With Them?

-If you plan on kayaking more than a couple of times, then investing in a good PFD is a great idea.
+If you plan on kayaking more than a couple of times, investing in a good PFD is a great idea.

 They are comfortable to wear and can provide you with a margin of safety that you should never take for granted.
 Besides a life jacket, you must carry the following: